fikayo-sanni/ductape-docs/docs/products/getting-started.md

 ### Features
 Features in Ductape are collections of sequences that can be executed either in a defined order or concurrently, depending on your configuration.
 By combining various components like functions, products, and jobs, you can create scalable workflows that enhance your platform’s functionality.

+### Quotas
+Quotas in Ductape allow you to share loads between different providers easily and conveniently.
+Define multiple providers for an action, and share the load amongst them seamlessly in ratios of your own choosing

+### Fallbacks
+Fallbacks in Ductape allow you to be more resilient in execution, in case one provider goes down, easily swap to another provider while getting the same customizable output from both

 ### Message Brokers
 Ductape integrates with all the popular message brokers, enabling you to process and handle messages asynchronously.
 This is useful for event-driven architectures and allows for better scalability by decoupling processes and also helps with switching between multiple brokers seamlessly